hm2412/HackSprint25/README.md

 ## Templates

 Go to [bootstrap-templates](https://github.com/hm2412/HackSprint25/blob/main/bootstrap-templates) for basic templates that can provide you with relevant features.
 This directory is to help teams who are unfamiliar with web development or are unsure where to start.
 If you use a template, you will not be penalised, but **please** note this in your project pitch.

+## Submission
+Submit your project via [Devpost](https://hacksprint-25.devpost.com/).
+Remember to create an account in advance and select your teammates – they will have been assigned to you.
+We suggest beginning the submission process from **4pm**, as there is quite a bit of information to fill out.
+Assigning a member of your team to handle submission is recommended. **Submission deadline is 4:30pm.**

 ## Task